This page provides an overview of our Calisphere harvesting system, as well as our plans to deploy the updated system.

 About the new harvesting system

-In 2021, we started an active development project (called Rikolti), to replace our current (and “legacy”) Calisphere harvesting system.
-By the end of 2023, we plan to fully develop the new harvesting system.
-In early 2024, we plan to transition all harvesting operations to the new system, and sunset the legacy harvester and transition fully to the new system, which is designed to be modular and fast, using current, well-supported technologies.
+In 2021, we started an active development project (called Rikolti), to replace our current (and “legacy”) Calisphere harvesting system..
+In June 2024, we are transitioning all harvesting operations to the new system (and will sunset the legacy harvester).
+The new system is designed to be modular and fast, using current, well-supported technologies.
 More detailed Information about our approach is available in the Rikolti project GitHub

 What is harvesting?